 A: Employees are expected to monitor their own health condition using the daily self-checklist.
 If a supervisor notices that an employee is exhibiting symptoms from the checklist, they may speak with the employee and send them home if necessary.

-Q: Is it a requirement to be vaccinated to return to work?
+Q: Is it a requirement to be vaccinated?

 Flexible Work Arrangements